2018 United States Senate election in Arizona: By congressional district

-Aftermath
+Analysis and aftermath

+The race was too close to call on election day.

+On November 7, 2018 (one day after the election), KGUN 9 reported that McSally held a narrow lead of 0.9%, with thousands of ballots still uncounted.
+On November 8, Politico reported that Sinema had taken a 9,610-vote lead.
+Due to the closeness of the vote count, the Associated Press and other major news outlets did not call the race for Sinema until November 12, 2018, six days after the election.
+McSally conceded the race to Sinema that day.
+The results were certified on December 3, 2018.

+This was the first Senate election in Arizona won by a Democrat since 1988.
+Sinema is the first woman to be elected to the U.S. Senate from Arizona.
+Sinema would later leave the Democratic Party to become an independent in December 2022, although she would continue to caucus with them in the Senate until the end of her term.

 On December 18, 2018, Governor Doug Ducey appointed McSally to fill Arizona's other Senate seat.
 The seat was left vacant after the resignation of Jon Kyl, who himself had been appointed following the August 25, 2018 death of John McCain.
 Both Sinema and McSally were sworn in with the 116th United States Congress on January 3, 2019, marking the first time in history that Arizona was represented by two women in the United States Senate and making Arizona the second state to be represented by two women from different parties.
 Ducey stipulated that Sinema would be sworn in first, making her the senior senator; this way, he said, the decision of Arizona's voters would be respected.

-Under Arizona law, McSally's appointment was only valid for the duration of the 116th Congress, and a special election for her seat was held in November 2020 to determine who would finish the remainder of McCain's unexpired term (which expired in 2023).
-McSally was defeated by Democrat Mark Kelly in that special election.
+Under Arizona law, McSally's appointment was only valid for the duration of the 116th Congress, and a special election for her seat was held in November 2020 to determine who would finish the remainder of McCain's unexpired term (which expired in 2023) and thus became the junior senator.
+McSally would later be defeated by Democrat Mark Kelly in that special election.

-Sinema would later leave the Democratic Party to become an independent in December 2022, although she would continue to caucus with them in the Senate until the end of her term.